-2023 Corporate governance highlights
+2024 Corporate governance highlights

-- Five of seven of our directors and our director nominees are independent and meet the criteria for independence set by Canadian securities regulators, the SEC and the NYSE American LLC. - The company delivered extensive orientation programs to S.R.
+- Five of seven of our directors, and five of seven of our director nominees are independent and meet the criteria for independence set by Canadian securities regulators, the SEC and the NYSE American LLC. - The company delivered an extensive orientation program to N.A.
+Hansen upon his election to the board for the first time in 2024. - · The directors are highly qualified with diversity of gender, background, experience and skill. - The company's independent directors have significant stock ownership requirements, all of which have been met (S.R.
 Driscoll, J.N.
 Floren and G.J.
-Goldberg upon their election to the board for the first time in 2023. - The directors are highly qualified with diversity of gender, background, experience and skill. - The company's independent directors have significant stock ownership requirements, all of which have been met (S.R.
-Driscoll, J.N.
-Floren and G.J.
 Goldberg were each elected to the board on May 2, 2023 and are expected to meet the share ownership guidelines within five years from the date of their appointment).
-The independent directors collectively have nearly \$7.8 million in shareholdings in the company. - · The independent directors regularly meet in executive sessions without management present. - Shares of the company are listed on the TSX and trade on the NYSE American LLC and our corporate governance practices comply with applicable policies and practices of each exchange. - 97% average vote in favour for the election of our directors at the 2023 annual meeting. - Two of seven or 29% of the director nominees, and 10 of 23 or 43% of the executive officers of the company and its major subsidiaries, are women.
+The independent directors collectively have nearly \$11.5 million in shareholdings in the company. - · The independent directors regularly meet in executive sessions without management present. - Shares of the company are listed on the TSX and trade on the NYSE American LLC, and our corporate governance practices comply with applicable policies and practices of each exchange. - 98% average vote in favour for the election of our directors at the 2024 annual meeting. - Two of seven or 29% of the director nominees, and 10 of 23 or 43% of the executive officers of the company and its major subsidiaries, are women.